 4. The Pediatrician Promotes Exclusive Breastfeeding

-"The American Academy of Pediatrics reaffirms its recommendation of exclusive breastfeeding for about 6 months, followed by continued breastfeeding as complementary foods are introduced, with continuation of breastfeeding for 1 year or longer as mutually desired by mother and infant."1 Despite these official recommendations, its not unusual for moms to report their pediatrician discouraged them from exclusive breastfeeding or suggested introducing solids too soon.
+"The American Academy of Pediatrics supports continued breastfeeding, along with appropriate complementary foods introduced at about 6 months, as long as mutually desired for 2 years or beyond."1 Despite these official recommendations, its not unusual for moms to report their pediatrician discouraged them from exclusive breastfeeding or suggested introducing solids too soon.
 Studies suggest a doctor's personal infant feeding history has a strong influence on their advice.
 In 2004, only 37% of pediatricians reported exclusively breastfeeding their own children which significantly impacted how they felt about breastfeeding and the advice they gave.2 Personal experience aside, a breastfeeding-friendly physician will build women's confidence in their ability to breastfeed and in the immense value of breastfeeding for both mother and baby's well-being...for as long as mother and baby wish to breastfeed.
-When your pediatrician is cheerleading your breastfeeding efforts and providing a consistent message of support in the office (no freebie formula cans or formula advertising plastered on the walls) it helps you confidently acheive your own breastfeeding goals.
+When your pediatrician is cheerleading your breastfeeding efforts and providing a consistent message of support in the office (no freebie formula cans or formula advertising plastered on the walls) it helps you confidently achieve your own breastfeeding goals.

 3. The Pediatrician Encourages Small, Frequent, Responsive Feedings